 Lake Titicaca is the highest navigable water body in the world, Lake Titicaca is situated on the border of Bolivia and Peru.
 The floating Uros Islands are an interesting spot to see here.

 Nazca Lines are a set of long lines, geometrical shapes and huge drawings that are embedded in the desert sand.
 It is the place of the ancient Nazca people whose society emerged 100 BC and survived until 750 AD.

-The Chan Chan ruins are the epicentre of Peru’s largest ruins that date from the pre-Incan age.
+The Chan Chan ruins are the epicenter of Peru’s largest ruins that date from the pre-Incan age.
 Chan Chan was an ancient Chimor mud city and is also awarded UNESCO World Heritage status.

 Chavin de Huantar is another UNESCO World Heritage Site and dates back to 900 BC, of the time of the pre-Incan Chavin culture.
 There are several tour groups who will plan your Chavin itinerary so you can experience the archaeological site and its ruins and therefore, must feature on your Peru itinerary.

-Rainbow Mountain is another spectactular sight to see.
+Rainbow Mountain is another spectacular sight to see.